The Dispute Resolution Review: Sweden

 Civil proceedings are initiated by the claimant filing an application for summons with the court.
 Provided that all formal requirements of the application for summons are fulfilled, the district court will issue a summons against the respondent.
 The respondent is normally given three to four weeks from being served to submit an answer.
 Thereafter, further submissions may be exchanged.
 Unless it is deemed unnecessary considering the nature of the case, a preparatory hearing is held after the initial submissions have been exchanged.
 The purpose of such hearing is, for example, to clarify the parties' respective claims and objections and to what extent the parties differ regarding the facts of the case.
 At such hearing, the court will also investigate the possibilities of a settlement between the parties and discuss case management.
 As from 2008, the court is under an obligation to produce a timetable for the proceedings.

-The exchange of written submissions and the preparatory hearing is referred to as the preparation phase of the proceedings.
-The Code requires that the district courts proceed with the preparation phase with the aim of a speedy adjudication of the case and the Code provides the courts with a variety of tools to achieve this.
+The exchange of written submissions and the preparatory hearing are referred to as the preparation phase of the proceedings.
+The Code requires that the district courts proceed with the preparation phase with the aim of a speedy adjudication of a case and the Code provides the courts with a variety of tools to achieve this.
 For example, the court may in civil cases under certain circumstances issue a default judgment against a party not complying with the court's instructions to, for example, submit a written answer to the claimant's summons application, or against a party failing to appear before the court for the preparatory or main hearing.

 When the case is sufficiently prepared, and provided that the parties have not reached a settlement, a main hearing is held where each party, pursuant to the principles mentioned above, presents the circumstances and the evidence on which it relies.

-The time period for civil cases before district courts and courts of appeal vary depending on the complexity of the case and the courts' workload.
+The time periods for civil cases before district courts and courts of appeal vary depending on the complexity of the case and the courts' workload.
 Generally, civil cases take around 12 to 18 months before the district court and a corresponding time before the courts of appeal.

-A claimant may apply for interim measures in order to preserve its rights.
+A claimant may apply for interim measures to preserve its rights.
 Sequestration is one of the most common forms of interim measures used in Swedish proceedings but a claimant can also, for example. request that the court prohibits the respondent from taking certain actions under penalty of a fine.
 To obtain an interim measure, the claimant must show probable cause for the claim and further show that it is reasonable to suspect that the respondent will compromise the claimant's alleged rights.

-Should the claimant ultimately be unsuccessful in the dispute, the claimant is liable for any damages incurred by the respondent as a result of the interim measure.
+Should the claimant ultimately be unsuccessful in the dispute, the claimant is liable for any damage incurred by the respondent as a result of the interim measure.
 To preserve the respondent's right to damages, the claimant, as a main rule, must provide security for the possible damage.
 An interim measure may be obtained ex parte, if delay places the claimant's claim at risk.

 If the interim measure is sought (and granted) prior to court or arbitration proceedings, the claimant must initiate such proceedings within one month from the court's order.
 Failing to do so will result in the interim measure lapsing immediately.

-In cases where a party has a claim for payment and has reason to belive that the claim will not be contested, a summary procedure may be initiated before the Swedish Enforcement Agency.
-If the claim is not contested, the Enforcement Agency may issue a payment order which can be enforced as a court judgment.
+In cases where a party has a claim for payment and has reason to believe that the claim will not be contested, a summary procedure may be initiated before the Swedish Enforcement Agency.
+If the claim is not contested, the Enforcement Agency may issue a payment order, which can be enforced as a court judgment.
 This procedure is considerably faster than court proceedings and is preferable for undisputed, often smaller, claims.
 If the respondent contests the claim and the claimant wishes to pursue the claim, the dispute will be referred to a district court.

 iii Class actions